timescale/docs/ai/python-interface.md

       array([ 1. , 10.8], dtype=float32),
       0.00016793422934946456]]

-Just for sanity, let’s show a case where no results are returned because of predicates:
+Just for sanity, the next example shows a case where no results are returned because of predicates:

 ``` python